Operation I-Go: Background

-Following the Guadalcanal campaign, as well as setbacks at Buna–Gona and Wau, the Japanese sought to delay the Allied advance in the central Pacific while they strengthened their southern flank in the Pacific.
-In early March, the Japanese suffered heavy losses at the hands of Allied aircraft during the Battle of the Bismarck Sea.
-In light of this, the Imperial Japanese Army and Navy decided to change their strategy in the region and bring in reinforcements for their air assets in the region.
-On 15 March 1943, the Japanese high command in Tokyo issued orders for a new defensive strategy in the central Pacific, based upon building a strong perimeter around their base at Rabaul.
+Following the Guadalcanal campaign, as well as setbacks at Buna–Gona and Wau, the Japanese sought to delay the Allied advance in the Central Pacific while they strengthened their forces in the South Pacific.
+In early March 1943, the Japanese suffered heavy losses at the hands of Allied aircraft during the Battle of the Bismarck Sea.
+In light of this, the Imperial Japanese Army (IJA) and Navy (IJN) decided to change their strategy in the region and bring in reinforcements for their air assets in the region.
+On 15 March the Japanese high command in Tokyo issued orders for a new defensive strategy in the Central Pacific, based upon building a strong perimeter around their base at Rabaul.
 The campaign in the Solomons would be placed on hiatus while the main focus of their operations shifted towards New Guinea.
 In order to set the conditions for this strategy, the Japanese planned a short air offensive in the Solomon Islands and New Guinea focused upon four key locations: Guadalcanal, Oro Bay, Port Moresby and Milne Bay.
 The Japanese designated this Operation 'A', or Operation I Go Sakusen.
-Allied forces in the Pacific at the time were commanded by General Douglas MacArthur (South-West Pacific) and Admiral William Halsey (South Pacific).
+Allied forces in the Pacific at the time were commanded by General Douglas MacArthur (South West Pacific Area) and Admiral William Halsey (South Pacific Area).

-Responsibility for the operation was given to the air fleet of the Imperial Japanese Navy.
+Responsibility for the operation was given to the air fleet of the IJN.
 Throughout March, Admirals Isoroku Yamamoto and Jinichi Kusaka established their headquarters in Rabaul and began planning the offensive.
 Preliminary planning determined that the offensive would be undertaken in two phases, with the first effort concentrating on the Solomon Islands.
 They subsequently began building up air power around Rabaul, concentrating aircraft from the land-based aircraft of the 11th Air Fleet along with aircraft from the Third Fleet's four aircraft carriers, Zuikaku, Zuiho, Junyo and Hiyo.
-The carrier-based aviation units contributed over 160 aircraft, including 96 fighters, while the 11th Air Fleet provided 86 fighters, as well as 72 medium bombers, 27 dive bombers and a small number of torpedo bombers.
-After initially concentrating around Rabaul these aircraft were dispersed to several fields around Buka and Kahili, on Bougainville, and at Ballale in the Shortland Islands.
+The carrier-based aviation units contributed over 160 aircraft, including 96 fighters, while the 11th Air Fleet provided 86 fighters, as well as 72 medium bombers, 27 dive bombers and a few torpedo bombers.
+After initially concentrating around Rabaul these aircraft were dispersed to several fields around Buka and Kahili on Bougainville, and at Ballale in the Shortland Islands.

-By briefly boosting the Japanese air force at Rabaul with naval carrier aircraft, Yamamoto gathered almost 350 planes together to achieve formidable striking power with the intention of countering Allied air power and defences over a number of days at various critical locations.
+By briefly boosting the Japanese air force at Rabaul with naval carrier aircraft, Yamamoto gathered almost 350 planes together to achieve formidable striking power with the intention of countering Allied air power and defences over several days at various critical locations.
 Overall, it was to become their most substantial aerial assault undertaken in the area.
-Due to operational losses over the preceding months, many of the Japanese crews were inexperienced.
+Operational losses over the preceding months left many of the Japanese crews with inexperienced servicemen.
 Allied air defenses in the area were predominately provided by U.S. fighter squadrons, reinforced by several Australian units.
-In April, a New Zealand fighter squadron – No. 15 Squadron RNZAF – was also deployed to Guadalcanal, reinforcing the New Zealand bomber/reconnaissance squadron that had deployed to the area in late 1942.
+In April, New Zealand fighter squadron No. 15 Squadron RNZAF was deployed to Guadalcanal, reinforcing the New Zealand bomber/reconnaissance squadron that had deployed to the area in late 1942.